-April’s the time for rising temperatures, taxes and a new baseball season.
-It’s also Financial Confidence Month!
-It can take 30 days to start a new routine, and the time is now to tweak some of your money habits and boost your financial confidence not just in April, but for your future!
+Spring is the time for rising temperatures, taxes and a new baseball season.
+It can take 30 days to start a new routine, and the time is now to tweak some of your money habits and boost your financial confidence not just this month, but for your future!
 Here are 30 quick tips—one for each day—that can make a big difference.
 If you’ve already knocked out some of the things on this list, congrats!
 Take a day off and rest assured knowing you’re already that much closer to reaching your goals.

 - Open a savings account for emergencies only—real unexpected stuff, not just home repairs or vet bills that unfortunately happen to everyone.
 Shoot for an initial target of $1,000 and an eventual goal of three months’ worth of living expenses.

 - It’s cool to start small.
 Kick off the savings process by setting aside just $10 or $20 every paycheck.
 The most important thing is to just get started!

 - Separate from your emergency account, keep dedicated savings accounts for specific goals and—if possible—name them accordingly.
 Think “beach vacation,” “new car,” “down payment,” etc.

 - Enroll in your company’s 401(k) plan and set up automatic contributions from your paycheck.
 Make it a goal to contribute at least 10% of your pre-tax pay.
 Already signed up?
 Fine-tune your budget so you can contribute a little bit more.

 - If you’re not eligible for a 401(k)—or even if you are—set up an individual retirement account (IRA) to build additional pre-tax savings.

 - Ready to start investing?
 Do your research.
 First make a list of all the stocks, mutual funds or other investments on your radar and check out their recent performance online.